suvrotica/SuvroTuitionBlog/src/lib/posts/BJP.md

 		version of the same insecurity—holy pissing contests, literally.
 	</p>
 	<p>
-		The “Christian south” line is not theology; it’s my memory of traveling in India and realizing that holiness everywhere is the same fragrance layered over decay—like Dettol poured into an overflowing drain.
+		The “Christian south” line is not theology; it’s my memory of traveling to South India and realizing that holiness everywhere is the same fragrance layered over decay—like Dettol poured into an overflowing drain.
 You can hear the accents change, but the logic stays the same: blame god for everything, weaponize god for everything, sterilize your hatreds with a hymn.
+That trip to South India was the only trip with my family that I can hold on to.
 	</p>
 	<p>
 		When I say “you want to cry but you well up with pee,” it’s because most of